tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 ### STUDENT PRE-WORK
 *Before this lesson, you will need to:*
 - Bring a laptop with [Anaconda](https://www.continuum.io/downloads) installed.
 Scroll to your operating system version and click on the install button for ***Anaconda with Python 2.7***.
-Note: we'll be using Python version 2.7 in this workshop.
+We'll be using Python version 2.7 in this workshop.
-- We will be using Jupyter Notebooks as the main IDE for the workshop.
-If you are using Anaconda (with Win, Mac or Linux) you are ready to go.
+- We will be using Jupyter Notebooks as our main IDE for the workshop.
+If you've downloaded Anaconda (with Win, Mac or Linux), you are ready to go!

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*